dougeby/IntuneDocs/intune/device-fresh-start.md

 4. Select **Retain user data on this device** to:
    * Keep the device Azure AD joined
     * Keep the device enrolled in mobile device management
-    * Keep the contents of the device user's Home folder, and only remove apps and settings
+    * Keep the contents of the device user's Home folder, and remove apps and settings
   > [!IMPORTANT]
  > If you do not retain user data, the device will be restored to its out-of-box state.
 It will be unenrolled from Azure AD and mobile
  > device management.